|

 When mollusks secrete layers of conchiolin and aragonite to coat foreign objects trapped within the animal’s shell, the resulting nacre begins the long process of building the layers of the pearl’s anatomy.
 This includes the shimmering colors and exceptional strength that give the pearl its signature appearance.

-Ironically, although a grain of sand is commonly said to be the nucleus at the center of a pearl, it can also be a result of other intruders such as tiny ill-fated parasites.
+Ironically, although a grain of sand is commonly said to be the nucleus at the center of a pearl, it can also be a result of other intruders, such as tiny ill-fated parasites.
 Making its way into the shell via the mollusk’s feeding or breathing, the irritant triggers a reaction that begins the pearl’s creation.
 In an act of self-preservation, the mollusk encases the intruder in layers of nacre, whether it’s sand, a foreign bit of shell, or the parasite itself.

 The variety of colors, inherited by each pearl from its host, is a product of the mollusk’s own shell coloring.
 The hues naturally decorating the mollusk’s lips, or rim, are prime indicators of the eventual color that will benefit its sparkling spawn.

-Freshwater Cultured Pearls - HerMJ.com
+Mother of Pearl Benefits giving pearls their signature luster.
+Shown: Freshwater Cultured Pearls - HerMJ.com

 Across cultures, the shimmering colors of mother of pearl have captivated humans for centuries, inspiring its universal contribution to jewelry, art, and craftsmanship worldwide.
 This resilient material finds its way into an ever-increasing number of jewelry designs—not only for its beauty but also for its practical uses.